CSBSJU/CSCI-239/assignments/lists-in-haskell.md

 1. The numbers from one to twenty that are divisible by two, three or both
 1. The letters of the lowercase alphabet that are not vowels

-Note that the technique you (should have) used in **5.a** was to specify a range of integers and then compute a fractional range by dividing or multiplying the integers by a floating-point constant.
+Note that the technique you (should have) used in **exercise 5.1** was to specify a range of integers and then compute a fractional range by dividing or multiplying the integers by a floating-point constant.
 This technique is commonly used in for-loops to generate a sequence of evenly- spaced floating-point values:

 ```
 for (int i = 0; i <= 10; i++) {